 '''

-smfCapabilitiesOpModeID

-IANAsmfOpModeIdTC,

-smfCapabilitiesRssaID

-IANAsmfRssaIdTC

-}

-smfCapabilitiesIndex OBJECT-TYPE

-Integer32 (1..2147483647)

-SYNTAX

-MAX-ACCESS not-accessible

-STATUS current

-DESCRIPTION

-"The index for this entry; a unique value,

-greater than zero, for each combination of

-a particular operational mode and RSSA

-algorithm available on this device.

-It is recommended that values are assigned

-contiguously starting from 1.

-Rows in this table are automatically

-populated by the entity's management system

-on initialization.

 By default, the agent should support at least the

 Classical Flooding 'cF' algorithm.
 All compliant

 SMF forwarders must support Classical Flooding.

 Hence, the first entry in this table MUST exist

 and MUST be defined as:

 smfCapabilitiesIndex i '1'

 smfCapabilitiesOpModeID i 'cfOnly(1)'

 smfCapabilitiesRssaID i 'cF(1)'

 The value for each combination MUST remain

 constant at least from one re-initialization

 of the entity's management system to the

 next re-initialization."

 ::= { smfCapabilitiesEntry 1 }

 smfCapabilitiesOpModeID

 OBJECT-TYPE

 SYNTAX IANAsmfOpModeIdTC

 MAX-ACCESS read-only

+current

 STATUS

-current

 DESCRIPTION

 "This object identifies

 the particular operational mode for this device."

 ::= { smfCapabilitiesEntry 2 }

 smfCapabilitiesRssaID

 OBJECT-TYPE

-SYNTAX

-IANAsmfRssaIdTC
+SYNTAX IANAsmfRssaIdTC

 MAX-ACCESS read-only

-'''

-'''
+STATUS

+current

 DESCRIPTION

 "This object identifies

 the particular RSSA algorithm in this MIB

 module.
 Example RSSAs are found in the

 appendix of RFC 6621."

 REFERENCE

 "See, e.g., Section 8.1.1.
 'SMF Message TLV Type',

 and the Appendices A, B and C in

 RFC 6621 - Simplified Multicast Forwarding

 (SMF), Macker, J., May 2012."

 ::= { smfCapabilitiesEntry 3 }

 -- smfConfigurationGroup

-This group contains the SMF objects that configure specific
+This group contains the SMF objects that configure specific '''

-options that determine the overall performance and operation
+-- options that determine the overall performance and operation

-of the multicast forwarding process for the router device
+-- of the multicast forwarding process for the router device

-and its interfaces.

-smfConfigurationGroup OBJECT IDENTIFIER ::= { smfMIBObjects 2 }

-smfCfgAdminStatus OBJECT-TYPE

-SYNTAX

-SmfStatus

-MAX-ACCESS read-write

-STATUS

-current

-DESCRIPTION

-"The configured status of the SMF process

-on this device. 'enabled(1)' means that

-SMF is configured to run on this device.

-'disabled(2)' mean that the SMF process

-is configured off.

-Prior to SNM functions being performed over

-specific interfaces, this object must first

-be 'enabled'.
-If this object is 'disabled',

-then no SMF functions are being performed on

-the device and all smfIfAdminStatus objects

-MUST also be set to 'disabled'.
-When this

-object is changed from 'enabled' to 'disabled'

-by the manager, then all smfIfAdminStatus

-objects MUST also be automatically set to

-'disabled' by the agent.

-'''
+Internet-Draft The SMF-MIB August 2014 \ \ and its interfaces. \\\ smfConfigurationGroup OBJECT IDENTIFIER ::= { smfMIBObjects 2 } smfCfqAdminStatus OBJECT-TYPE SYNTAX SmfStatus MAX-ACCESS read-write STATUS current DESCRIPTION "The configured status of the SMF process on this device. 'enabled(1)' means that SMF is configured to run on this device. 'disabled(2)' mean that the SMF process is configured off.
+Prior to SMF functions being performed over specific interfaces, this object must first be 'enabled'.
+If this object is 'disabled', then no SMF functions are being performed on the device and all smfCfgIfAdminStatus objects MUST also be set to 'disabled'.
+When this object is changed from 'enabled' to 'disabled' by the manager, then all smfCfgIfAdminStatus objects MUST also be automatically set to 'disabled' by the agent.
+The default value for this object SHOULD be 'enabled'.
+This object is persistent and when written the entity SHOULD save the change to non-volatile storage."
+DEFVAL { enabled } ::= { smfConfigurationGroup 1 } smfCfgSmfSysUpTime OBJECT-TYPE SYNTAX TimeTicks MAX-ACCESS read-only STATUS current DESCRIPTION "The time (in hundredths of a second) since the system SMF process was last re-initialized.
+The SMF process is re-initialized when the value of the 'smfCfgAdminStatus' object transitions to 'enabled' from either a prior value of 'disabled' or upon initialization of this device."